Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

-Use the file `gigabyte_nodeBMC_BMC.json` for Gigabyte Node BMC updates, the file `gigabyte_nodeBMC_BIOS.json` for Gigabyte Node BIOS updates, the file `hpe_nodeBMC_iLO5.json` for HPE Node iLO 5 updates, or the file `hpe_nodeBMC_systemRom.json` for HPE Node System Rom updates.
+Use the file `gigabyte_nodeBMC_BMC.json` for Gigabyte Node BMC updates, the file `gigabyte_nodeBMC_BIOS.json` for Gigabyte Node BIOS updates, the file `hpe_nodeBMC_iLO5.json` for HPE Node iLO 5 updates, or the file `hpe_nodeBMC_systemRom.json` for HPE Node `System ROM` updates.
-The script flag --xnames x1,x2 can be used to limit the updates to certain xnames
+The script flag `--xnames x1,x2` can be used to limit the updates to certain xnames

 1. For `HPE` NCNs, check the DNS servers by running the script `/opt/cray/csm/scripts/node_management/set-bmc-ntp-dns.sh ilo -H XNAME -s`.
 Replace `XNAME` with the xname of the NCN BMC.
    See [Configure DNS and NTP on Each BMC](../../install/deploy_final_non-compute_node.md#7-configure-dns-and-ntp-on-each-bmc) for more information.